OpenBB-finance/OpenBB/website/content/terminal/reference/economy/qa/spread.md

 ---
 title: spread
-description: This page provides a detailed guide on the use of the 'spread' function in Python, which shows rolling spread measurement.
+description: "This page provides a detailed guide on the use of the 'spread' function" in Python, which shows rolling spread measurement.
 Furthermore, it also presents the parameters involved, their descriptions, and potential default values.
 keywords: